CountDeMonet/ArduinoProtonPack/README.md

 # ArduinoProtonPack
 Arduino Code for a Proton Pack

 I'm in the process of building a proton pack for my son and this is the progress I have made so far.
+I have included the models for 3d printing, all sounds but the ghostbusters theme song, and the arduino code to control all of this.
+The models for 3d printing are scaled to 83%.
+The proton pack models are also mirrored for a left handed users pack.
+Once I have some time I'll post non-mirrored files.

 This pack utilizes many off the shelf products to make the build as easy as possible

 * 1 arduino nano.
 You get 3 for $11.86: https://www.amazon.com/gp/product/B0713XK923